 What if Multiple Parties Are at Fault in a Truck Accident?

 Truck accidents can be devastating and painful due to the sheer size and weight of the vehicles involved.
 However, the severity of these accidents is not the only complicating factor.
 If you are filing a truck accident lawsuit or insurance claim, you may struggle with naming at-fault parties in your claim.
 Many parties may be liable for your injuries.
-To receive your compensation, your dedicated personal injury attorney can help you determine who is at fault.
+To receive your compensation, your Seattle personal injury attorney can help you determine who is at fault.

 Who Can Be Liable for a Truck Accident?